metapolator/metapolator/functionality-overview.md

 ## working on a project

-project: New, either Save functionality or an auto-persistence model (includes Delete then)
+project: New, Delete, Save Version (an auto-persistence model, that records a project history and allows marking milestones/revisions)

 github integration: actions TBD (keep it simple for designers, please)